Colette Khoury: Writing career

 Two years later, she published "Layla wahida" (One night, 1961), which told a story about a night that the main character, Rasha, spent with a man who was a pilot in the French air force during World War II.
 This story was more controversial due to the element of adultery as an aspect of self-enlightenment.
 Its married heroine, Rasha, tries to find herself and regain control of her life through an extramarital relationship after being forced to prey a 30-year-old man at the age of fifteen.
 Her husband, Salim, approaches marriage as a business transaction, lacking emotion or compassion.
 Salim treats Rasha like an object and she expresses her frustration around this by saying, "Did you consider even for one day that this woman whom you had brought to supplement the furniture of your house was a human being?
 That she was a human being, who would a thousand times prefer your sharing of one idea of yours over your offering her the most delicious food" (39).

 Political career

 From 1990-1995, Colette Khoury served as an independent member of the Syrian parliament.
-In 2008, Khoury was appointed literary adivisor to the Syrian President Bashar al-Assad.
+In 2008, Khoury was appointed literary advisor to the Syrian President Bashar al-Assad.
 She currently writes for the Syrian governmental newspaper Al-Ba'ath on a broad range of political and literary issues.

 Personal life

 Khoury has been twice married and divorced to the Spanish musician Rodrigo de Zayas, who is a grandson of American diplomat Francis Burton Harrison and the son of Mexican artist Marius de Zayas.
 Khoury and Zayas have one child, a daughter, Mercedes Nara de Zayas y Khoury.
 Khoury's youthful affair with Syrian poet Nizar Kabbani inspired her 1961 novel Ayyām maʻah.